ThemeAvenue/Awesome-Support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==
+= 6.3.0.3
+	* We fixed the JavaScript error that appears when the user moves the browser window.

 = 6.3.0.2
 	* We fixed the conflict issue of Company Profile and Canned Responses add-ons.